Ian12467/CALDAV/README.md

 -------------
 create a configuration file that tells vdirsyncer which calendar feeds to synchronize and where to store the merged calendar.
-    * The configuration file is typically called ```config.ini``` and is stored in the ```~/.vdirsyncer``` directory Here's an example configuration file that synchronizes two calendar feeds and stores the merged calendar in a file called merged.ics:
+    * The configuration file is typically called ```config.ini``` and is stored in the ```~/.vdirsyncer``` directory Here's an example configuration file that synchronizes two calendar feeds and stores the merged calendar in a file called ```merged.ics```:

-    [general]
+    [general config]
     status_path = "~/.vdirsyncer/status/"

     [pair mycalendars]